Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Anything you've liked that he's done so far?

-he's just owning it which is another fear of mine it's like the fact that you're owning the fact that you're a fascist the fact that you know you're not going to heaven but you haven't done anything to change your behavior.
+It's like the fact that you're owning the fact that you're a fascist, the fact that you know you're not going to heaven, but you haven't done anything to change your behavior.

 Like to me, that's just like, yeah, I'm a fucked up person.
 I know that, and I don't give a shit.